U.N. chief urges Myanmar government to free Reuters journalists

 WASHINGTON (Reuters) - U.N.
 Secretary-General Antonio Guterres on Thursday called on the Myanmar government to pardon and release two imprisoned Reuters journalists as soon as possible.

-“I hope that the government will be able to provide a pardon to release them as quickly as possible,” Guterres told reporters at the United Nations in response to a question about Aung San Suu Kyi’s recent remarks on the case.
+“It is not acceptable to have the journalists of Reuters being in jail for what they were doing,” Guterres told reporters at the United Nations in response to a question about Aung San Suu Kyi’s recent remarks on the case.

+“It is my deep belief that that should not happen and I hope that the government will be able to provide a pardon to release them as quickly as possible.”

 Reuters reporters Wa Lone, 32, and Kyaw Soe Oo, 28, were convicted on Sept.
-3 under the colonial-era Official Secrets Act in a case that was seen as a test of democratic freedoms in Myanmar.
+3 under the colonial-era Official Secrets Act in a case seen as a test of democratic freedoms in Myanmar.

 The reporters, who pleaded not guilty, said they were handed rolled papers by police shortly before they were detained last December, and a police witness testified in court that they had been set up.